United Way: United Way Worldwide

-United Way organizations raise funds primarily via workplace campaigns, where employers may solicit contributions on United Way's behalf payable through automatic payroll deductions.
+the way organizations raise funds primarily via workplace campaigns, where employers may solicit contributions on United Way's behalf payable through automatic payroll deductions.
 After an administrative fee is deducted, funds raised locally by United Way are then distributed to various nonprofit agencies within those communities.
 Major recipients have included the American Cancer Society, Big Brothers/Big Sisters, Catholic Charities, Girl Scouts, Boy Scouts, and The Salvation Army.

 Membership in United Way and use of the United Way brand is overseen by the United Way Worldwide umbrella organization.
 United Way Worldwide is not a top-down organization that has ownership of local United Ways.
-Instead, each local United Way is run as independently and incorporated separately as a 501(c)(3) organization.
+Instead, each local United Way is run as independently and incorporated separately as (if within the United States) a 501(c)(3) organization.
 Each affiliate is led by local staff and volunteers and have their own board of directors, independent of United Way Worldwide or a parent organization.
 Some United Way affiliates, like the Central Community Chest of Japan, choose not to use the United Way name and branding.

 [We have] converted United Way from a federation of local charities to a franchise model.
 The local franchisees bring in donations, and the worldwide organization receives a percentage of revenue.
 We promote the brand, provide infrastructure, and guide the strategy.